yomarguti/codestream/atom/README.md

 # Installation

-Unix users need to make sure they have the atom shell commands installed.
+Unix users need to make sure they have the Atom shell commands installed.
 To do so, open the Atom command palette and run `Window: Install Shell Commands`.

 To install CodeStream, go to the command line, and run: